-- ☐ This symptom could be due to the battery pack not being installed properly.
-To resolve this symptom, turn off your computer and remove the battery pack.
+- This issue could be due to the battery pack not being installed properly.
+To resolve this issue, turn off your computer and remove the battery pack.
 Then install the battery pack to the computer again.
-For details, see Installing the Battery Pack (page 21). - ☐ If the symptom persists after performing the above, it means the installed battery pack is not compatible.
+For details, see Installing the Battery Pack (page 21). - □ If the issue persists after performing the above, it means the installed battery pack is not compatible.
 Remove the battery pack and contact VAIO-Link.